 These unaudited condensed consolidated financial statements (herein after referred to as "financial statements") have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and should be read in the context of the consolidated financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2024, filed with the Securities and Exchange Commission ("SEC") on September 9, 2024.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of September 30, 2024, results of operations for the three months ended September 30, 2024 and 2023 and cash flows for the three months ended September 30, 2024 and 2023 have been included.
-Operating results for the three months ended September 30, 2024 are not necessarily indicative of the results that may be expected for the full fiscal year ending June 30, 2025.
+In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation of the Company's financial position as of December 31, 2024, results of operations for the three and six months ended December 31, 2024 and 2023 have been included.
+Operating results for the three and six months ended December 31, 2024 are not necessarily indicative of the results that may be expected for the full fiscal year ending June 30, 2025.

-Effective April 1, 2024, we placed our Small-Scale Facility (the "SSF") into full commercial operation, and accordingly all direct operating costs associated with the SSF, including raw materials, labor and maintenance, have been separately classified as Small-scale operating costs within our condensed consolidated statements of operations after such date.
-Prior to April 1, 2024, these direct costs have not been reclassified and remain as either Project expenses or General and administrative costs, as appropriate.
+Effective April 1, 2024, the Company placed the Small-Scale Facility (the "SSF") into full operation, and accordingly all direct operating costs associated with the SSF, including raw materials, labor, and maintenance, have been separately classified as Small-scale operating costs within the Company's condensed consolidated statements of operations after such date.
+Prior to April 1, 2024, these direct costs have not been reclassified and remain either as Project expenses or General and administrative costs, as appropriate.